 Blogging is an excellent way to convey a large amount of information to your audience.
 If you want to share a lot of numbers, for example, a chart or a bullet list can be more useful than reciting them on film.
 When it comes to items like tutorials or demos, though, vlogging would be more successful because you can demonstrate rather than tell your audience.
 It also depends on the message you’re trying to get across.
 A vlog could be best suited for building a genuine bond with your viewers so they can see and hear another human being.
 And if you already have a close relationship with your blog’s readers, vlogging would only strengthen it.

 Vlogs are also great for social media posts.
 Because of their easy sharing features, platforms like Facebook, Twitter, and Instagram are great places to share vlogs and get more people interested in your content.
 YouTube is the best place to post vlogs because it is a video-sharing site.
 Users generate video suggestions based on other material they’ve seen, increasing the chances that the right people will see your videos.
 Although audiences may share links to blogs on social media, they are unable to access the entire content without visiting another website.
 Vlogs are usually viewed directly on the website where they are posted, such as Facebook or YouTube, or a snapshot of them can be shared on Instagram and Twitter, depending on the duration.
 When considering outsourcing, what should firms be sure to avoid

-There are benefits of both blogging and vlogging, so there’s no need to choose one over the other.
+There are benefits of both blogging and vlogging, so there’s no need to choose one over the other and also both are ways to make money from home.
 Both can be extremely useful in terms of educating and reaching viewers, as well as gaining and converting more leads.
 In the end, the quality of the content you produce is the most important factor.